defder-su/SaveMedia/README.md

 Create a folder where you want your videos downloaded in a drive where you have enough space available.

-Put the folders `Archivist Scripts`, `Audio-Only Scripts` and `Watch Scripts` in the created folder (See the documentation to understand the differences).
+Put the folders `Archivist` and `Audio` in the created folder (See the documentation to understand the differences).

 Add content to a 'Source - XXXXXX.txt' file depending of what type of content you want to download (See the documentation to understand the differences).

-Open a terminal in the folder of the script you want to use and run `./[SCRIPT].sh`.
+Open a terminal in the folder of the script you want to use and run `./save.sh`.

 Done.